vucinatim/react-modal-navigator/README.md

 The useModal hook provides three methods:

 - `push`: Opens a new modal page.
-- `back`: Navigates back in the modal navigation stack.
+- `pop`: Navigates back in the modal navigation stack.
 - `clear`: Closes the modal and clears the navigation stack.

 Based on the code you have provided, here is a simplified example that demonstrates the usage of the `useModal` hook.
 This example can be added to the readme file under the 'Example Usage' section: